rprt/rspec-page-regression/README.md

 	require 'capybara/poltergeist'
 	Capybara.javascript_driver = :poltergeist

+### Using the selenium driver

+You can also use the selenium driver with capybara.
+This offers the possiblity to visually test your pages against a range of real browsers.
+Add the [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver) to your Gemfile:

+In your Gemfile:

+    gem 'rspec-page-regression'
+    gem 'selenium-webdriver'

+And in your spec_helper:

+    require 'rspec'  # or 'rspec/rails' if you're using Rails require 'rspec/page-regression'

+	require 'capybara/rspec'
+	require 'selenium/webdriver'
+    Capybara.javascript_driver = :selenium

-Rspec-page-regression presupposes the convention that your spec files are somwhere under a directory named `spec` (checked in to your repo), which has a sibling directory `tmp` (.gitignore'd)
+Rspec-page-regression presupposes the convention that your spec files are somewhere under a directory named `spec` (checked in to your repo), which has a sibling directory `tmp` (.gitignore'd)

-To install for use with Selenium, [see instructions below](#selenium).

 #### Note on versions
 Rspec-page-regression has multiple versions that work in concert with the [significant changes in RSpec version 3](http://myronmars.to/n/dev-blog/2013/07/the-plan-for-rspec-3).
 If you're using bundler, the gem dependencies should automatically find the proper version of rspec-page-regression for your chosen version of RSpec.